techiekats/driving_history_tracker/README.md

 * Technology choice
   * TypeScript - static typing for C# with flexibility of JavaScript
+  * src/ is folder for all code, per TypeScript conventions
   * Jest - Popular unit testing framework

 Instructions to run